rhysz/voter-database/README.md

 # voter-database
-This is the final project that I created with a classmate for my Computer Science gateway class, CSC212: Programming with Data Structures.
-It takes in an existing database of voters, presents the user with a quiz and allows them to interact with the existing database.

-README

 Title: Interactive Voter Information Database or (IVID)
 Authors: Rhys Z. Vulpe and Shay Iyer
 Class: CSC212 Fall 2020 Smith College